 This is a recipe I make when I want a brownie that’s very chocolaty, but less greasy.
-It’s not a fat free brownie, but according to the nutrition software I use, the fat comes in at about 29% per serving, which is lower than in some other recipes.
+It’s not a fat free brownie, but according to some nutrition software, the fat comes in at about 29% per serving, which is lower than in some other recipes.
 So there’s that, plus I like the texture.
 The reduced fat brownies aren’t mushy or soft like fat free brownies, but rather dense, thick and very chewy.
 There’s a little bit of butter flavor missing since you only use a tablespoon, but the chocolate flavor really comes through.

-Grapeseed oil works very well.
+Grapeseed oil works very well in brownies.
 I have this theory that because it’s a little more viscous it locks in moisture, but I really don’t know.
 These would probably work well with coconut oil or any kind of vegetable oil, but I feel like the best results were with the grapeseed oil.

-I’ve made these a few times over the past few years trying to get the texture just right, and when I finally got it the way I wanted it, I asked Katrina to test the recipe as well You can see her photos and opinions on Baking and Boys.
+I’ve made reduced fat brownies a few times over the past few years trying to get the texture just right, and when I finally got it the way I wanted it, I asked Katrina to test the recipe as well You can see her photos and opinions on Baking and Boys.

 Grapeseed Oil Brownies